1. Overview of APEC and the context of APEC 2027

 2.3.
 Expansion 1993-1994: Mexico, Papua New Guinea, Chile

-The 1993-1994 period marked a significant transition as APEC expanded into the Latin American region.
+The 1993-1994 period marked a significant shift as APEC expanded into Latin America.
 Mexico and Papua New Guinea joined in 1993, followed by Chile in 1994, completing the trans-Pacific connectivity network.
 Thanks to the participation of these economies, APEC's scope of cooperation became more comprehensive, truly reflecting its nature as a forum connecting both sides of the Pacific.

 This expansion also helped APEC consolidate its central role in global trade issues, connecting supply chains between Asia and the Americas – two regions with the most dynamic growth rates in the post-Cold War era.
 The participation of new economies also brought diversity of interests, making discussions within APEC more substantive.

-Before 2027, Viet Nam had hosted APEC twice, in 2006 and 2017.
-Both events were evaluated as successful, contributing to enhancing Viet Nam's image as a reliable and dynamic partner.
-Successfully hosting two APEC sessions laid the foundation for Viet Nam to continue taking on the host role in APEC 2027 Summit.
+Before 2027, Vietnam had hosted APEC twice, in 2006 and 2017.
+Both events were considered successful, contributing to enhancing Vietnam's image as a reliable and dynamic partner.
+Successfully hosting two APEC Summits laid the foundation for Vietnam to continue taking on the host role in APEC 2027 Summit.

-Viet Nam actively promotes initiatives related to inclusive economy, support for small and medium enterprises, human resource development, and digital transformation.
-Viet Nam also plays a bridging role between developed and developing economies, helping discussions within APEC proceed harmoniously.
-These contributions help Viet Nam affirm its positive position in regional cooperation.
+Vietnam actively promotes initiatives related to inclusive economy, support for small and medium-sized enterprises, human resource development, and digital transformation.
+Vietnam also plays a bridging role between developed and developing economies, helping discussions within APEC proceed harmoniously.
+These contributions help Vietnam affirm its positive position in regional cooperation.

 Perspective of Phu Quoc International Airport serving the APEC 2027 Summit.